 great on a resume or when applying for Scholarships and Bursaries.
 Approval

-Forms are available at the Counsellor’s office (Room 206).
+Forms are available Room 215.
 All forms must be

 signed and completed by parents, students and Placement Organizations.

 All Grade 9 students spent the day at work with a parent, friend, relative or

 volunteer host.
 Students will begin to develop an understanding of the world of

 work and learn to develop some of the skills required to succeed in the working

 Student Services Teachers meet with all Grade 12 students to review their credits